opichon/UAMDatatablesBundle/Resources/docs/DatatablesEnabledControllerTrait.md

 Searching
 ---------

-To enable searching, simply implement the `getSearchColumns` in yhour entity manager class.
+To enable searching, simply implement the `getSearchColumns` in your entity manager class.

 To implement per-column filters, you will need to do the following:

 * create a form type to define the filters
 * implement the `getFilterType` method in your entity manager class to return an isntance of this type.
+The `index` action will generate a form based on this form type and will pass its view to the `index.html.twig` template as a parameter named `filter`.
-* update your `index.html.twig` template and render the filter's widgets in the relevant header cells.
+* alternatively, you can implement the `getFilter` method in your entity manager; the `index` action will return a view based on this form and pass to to the `index.html.twig` template as a parameter named `filter`.

-The `Datatables EnabledControllerTrait`'s `index` action will automatically include a form based on the filters form type defined above as a parameter named `filter` in the `index.html.twig` template.
+* update your `index.html.twig` template and render the filter's widgets in the relevant location (e.g. the table header cells for per-column filtering).